Shpaackle/Guardians-of-the-Realms/Notes/Workbooks - Harmony Drive/Class Workbook - Oathbound.md

 # What is this class called?
 ## Original
+- Bonded
+- Oathbound

 ## Current
+Through oath/contract/binding of other dimensional beings

 # Where does this class get its power?
 ## Original